This post may contain affiliate links, view our disclosure.

 You will be able to taste it, but it’s not like sitting down to a mug (or stein) of Guinness.
 Instead, it’s much more mellow.

-The slight hoppy bitterness of this Guinness Cake is accented perfectly with a sweet Vanilla Bean Cream Cheese Frosting.
+The slight hoppy bitterness of this cake is accented perfectly with a sweet vanilla cream cheese frosting.
 Together, they make a lovely, balanced flavor pairing.

 More Dessert Recipes with Guinness